Increase your daily consumption of this mineral with these foods rich in Zinc

 Wheat germ

-Wheat germ is rich in zinc, but also in several other minerals and vitamins, such as folic acid, vitamin E, and vitamin B complex, which strengthen the immune system and beyond.
+Wheat germ is rich in Zinc, but also in several other minerals and vitamins, such as folic acid, Vitamin E, and B complex vitamins, which strengthen the immune system and more.

 Zinc | % DDR | Calories | Total fat | Hydrates | Proteins |